 Start Planning Some Adventures

-It was your hunger for adventure that caused you to move overseas, wasn’t it after all?
+Your hunger for adventure led you to move overseas, wasn't it?
 So, start planning!

 Start exploring your new city suburb by suburb.
 Take a bus or train trip to a different part of your new country.
 Or make a whole trip of it and start exploring the continent.
 And beyond.